 Infections caused by fosfomycin-susceptible bacteria that are resistant to other antibiotics, including methicillin-resistant Staphylococcus aureus ( MRSA Methicillin-resistant Staphylococcus aureus (MRSA) Staphylococcus aureus is the most dangerous of all of the many common staphylococcal bacteria.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up)... read more ) and vancomycin-resistant enterococci Enterococcal Infections Enterococcal infections are caused by a group of gram-positive bacteria called enterococci, which normally reside in the intestine of healthy people but sometimes cause infection.
-(See also... read more *
+These gram-positive, sphere-shaped (coccal) bacteria (see figure ) often cause skin infections... read more ) and vancomycin-resistant enterococci Enterococcal Infections Enterococcal infections are caused by a group of gram-positive, sphere-shaped (coccal) bacteria called enterococci, which normally reside in the intestine of healthy people but sometimes cause... read more *

 Nausea and diarrhea